Sorry, this program is not available for local students.

 Melbourne City and Bundoora

-Combining mechanical engineering and industrial design, you'll gain technical and creative skills to engage at a professional level with the design and development of advanced manufactured products.
+Combining mechanical engineering and industrial design, you'll gain both the technical and creative skills to design and develop advanced manufactured products.

-Industrial design links industry and economy with people, culture, society and environment, and mechanical engineering involves the conversion and control of energy and motion in machinery and systems.
+Industrial design links industry and economy with people, culture, society and environment, while mechanical engineering involves the conversion and control of energy and motion in machinery and systems.

-The combined degrees allow integration of these highly complementary disciplines.
+This combined degree allows the integration of these highly complementary disciplines.

 International student visa holders can only study full-time.